Table of Contents

 Generally, the options are enabled by default when you install the plugin.

 And that’s it.
-Now every time there’s a new version of a plugin, theme or even the core, they will all be automatically updated.
+Every time a new version of a plugin, theme, or even the core is released, they will all be automatically updated.

 Automating updates manually using code snippets:

-Here’s something to consider before you go ahead and use this manual method.
-This method involves making modifications to the website backend.
-The backend is made up of WordPress files and it’s not something users generally access because small missteps can lead to big issues.
+Here’s something to consider before you use this manual method.
+This method involves making modifications to the website’s backend.
+The backend is made up of WordPress files, and it’s not something users generally access because minor missteps can lead to big issues.

-We recommend taking backups before handling the WordPress files.
+We recommend backing up before handling the WordPress files.
 You can use a backup tool like BlogVault or UpdraftPlus to do this.
 This way, you can always undo the damage done by any modifications you have made to the WordPress files.

-Once you have taken a recent backup, you can go ahead and enable automatic updates for all three WordPress components – the core, plugins, and themes.
+Once you have taken a recent backup, you can enable automatic updates for all three WordPress components: the core, plugins, and themes.

 Manually enabling automatic core updates:

-To manually enable automatic updates for the core, all you have to do is add a code to your wp-config.php file.
+To manually enable automatic updates for the core, you must add a code to your wp-config.php file.
 Here’s how:

-Step 1: You need to first access the wp-config.php file.
-Login to your Web Host account and click on File Manager.
+Step 1: First, access the wp-config.php file.
+Log in to your Web Host account and click on File Manager.

 Step 2: In the File Manager, navigate to the “public_html” folder.
 The wp-config.php file is present in this folder.

-Step 3: Now right-click on the wp-config file and then click on Edit.
+Step 3: Right-click on the wp-config file and click Edit.

 Step 4: When the wp-config file opens, place the following code snippet on the top of the page: